Amourspirit/libreoffice-python-path-ext/README.md

 Include extra python paths for LibreOffice python scripts.

+On LibreOffice Extensions this extension can be found [here](https://extensions.libreoffice.org/en/extensions/show/41996), locally the extension can is found in the [dist](./dist) folder.

 After installing extension and restarting LibreOffice, the extension will be available in the `Tools -> Extension Manager...` dialog.

 ## Windows Example Tutorial